 To carry out its responsibilities, the Leadership Institute Committee is comprised of the following:

-Immediate past chair, for a one year term immediately following director term (ex officio, non-voting)
+Immediate past chair, for a one year term immediately following chair term (ex officio, non-voting)

 6-8 committee members representative of the society from academia, government, and industry/private sectors.

 APS staff member to serve as liaison with APS headquarters staff.

 The chair of the Committee will serve a three-year term.
 During the chair’s second year of their term, the Committee will nominate potential candidates at midyear for the chair position to bring to Council.
 Council appoints the new chair/vice-chair.
 Upon appointment, the incoming chair is requested to attend the Committee meeting at the APS Annual Meeting that precedes their term as chair.

 Prospective candidates to be considered for Committee membership may be nominated by the Committee or the APS general membership, or by self-nomination. members will be formally appointed by a majority vote of the Committee and will serve a three-year term, but may not serve more than two consecutive terms

 The Committee will coordinate programs and workshops focused on development of leadership and management skills.
 Such activity will occur in conjunction with the APS Annual Meeting, and apart from the Annual Meeting in select online or other resources.
 The programs should be designed to serve a broad range of the society’s membership.
 The Committee will work with APS headquarters staff and Council to engage new members to increase their awareness of the obligations and benefits of service and leadership on boards, committees and within other activities.